randomC0der/R4sHearts/README.md

 ## Install

 Visual Studio automatically copies the mod into the game's Mods folder when hitting Build (Ctrl+Shift+B).
-Alternatively, unpack the compiled zip into the mod folder by hand.
+Alternatively, unpack the zip from the [releases page](https://github.com/randomC0der/R4sHearts/releases/tag/v1.0) into the mod folder.

 To uninstall it, simply remove it from the Mods folder.